 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hillsboro is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hillsboro is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hillsboro who work in office and administrative support (15.85%), sales jobs (7.14%), and teaching (6.90%).
+Overall, Hillsboro is a city of professionals, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Hillsboro who work in management occupations (10.45%), office and administrative support (10.15%), and sales jobs (8.68%).

 Also of interest is that Hillsboro has more people living here who work in computers and math than 95% of the places in the US.

-Hillsboro is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Hillsboro does not have a public transit system used by locals to get to and from work.

-In terms of college education, Hillsboro is nearly on par with the US average for all cities of 21.84%: 17.84% of adults 25 and older in Hillsboro have a bachelor's degree or advanced degree.
+The percentage of adults in Hillsboro who are college-educated is close to the national average for all communities of 21.84%: 20.16% of the adults in Hillsboro have a bachelor's degree or advanced degree.

 The people who call Hillsboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hillsboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hillsboro include Irish, English, Italian, and French .
+Important ancestries of people in Hillsboro include German, Irish, French, English, and Italian.

 The most common language spoken in Hillsboro is English.
 Other important languages spoken here include Spanish and Chinese.